 One 3/4-cup serving has 80 calories, presumably before adding milk, so take that into account.
 It also has 19 grams of total carbohydrates (7% DV) and 18 grams of added sugars (36% DV).

-Simply Nature Organic Tea Lattes are a treat if you enjoy tea or coffee drinks and have a sweet tooth.
+Simply Nature Organic Tea Lattes are a treat if you enjoy tea or coffee drinks and have a sweet tooth, and we mean a really sweet tooth.
 They’re easy to make by mixing equal amounts of tea latte concentrate with milk.
 My personal favorite is the dirty chai flavor.